-1. It will start to hurt less eventually, but it will always hurt.
+1. It will start to hurt with less intensity eventually, but it will always hurt because loss is forever.

 3. You might not even want to finish grieving.